unparalleled-js/docs-1/connectors/workday-rest/search-worker-action.md

 # Workday REST - Search workers action

-Use this action to get details of workers matching names.
+Use this action to search for workers by name.

 ![Search workers by name action](/assets/images/workday-rest/search-worker.png) *Search workers action*